Check Challan Instantly For Free ⚡

 If you received the traffic challan in a state other than where your vehicle is registered, it may show up only under that state’s site.
 Use the “Check E-Challan by State” section below.

-Once you identify a pending e challan, you can proceed with echallan payment or online challan payment as described here.
+Once you identify a pending e challan, you can proceed with echallan payment or online challan payment as described below.

 Download the ACKO app on your mobile phone

-Check the pending challans and proceed with paying them
+Review pending challans and proceed with secure payment instantly.

 Visit the state portal or Parivahan site, enter your registration number, view the e-challan or fine, then make the challan payment online via the “Pay Now” button.